-Additions to intangible fixed assets includes computer software costs of £2,481,000 in relation to ongoing development of existing systems.
+Additions to intangible fixed assets includes computer software costs of £1,503,000 in relation to ongoing development of existing systems.

-The directors have considered any indicators of impairment and conclude the current impairment provision in respect of intangible assets is adequate for the current year.
-No impairment charge has been incurred as a result (2018: £nil) Further details are provided in note 9.
+The directors have concluded that in the current year that there are no indicators of impairment.
+(2019: £nil) Further details are provided in note 9.